loeakaodas/hack-hospitality-rules/README.md

-# Hackathon Rules
+# Hackathon Rules & Code of Conduct

-These are standard competition rules used at MLH Member Hackathons.
-Not all MLH Member Hackathons will use these rules as organizers can choose to use these or their own rules.
-Organizers can use these rules exactly or fork them and edit them to suit their needs.
-If you have a suggestion for these rules or a question about them, please submit an issue [here](https://github.com/MLH/hackathon-rules/issues).
+These are rules & code of conduct for the [Hack Hospitality](https://tampabayhackathon.com/) hackathon.
+Participation in the event constitutes the acceptance of the rules & code of conduct.

-There are several documents in the _Hackathon Rules_:
+There are several documents in the _Hackathon Rules & Code of Conduct_:

-- [Advice to Organizers](Advice%20to%20Organizers.md): A few tips for organizers on how to make sure they create a fun and fair competition.
 - [Rules](Rules.md): The list of rules participants must follow and the judging criteria.
-- [Cheating Response Procedure](Cheating%20Response%20Procedure.md): How people can report violations of the rules and how those reports will be dealt with.
+- [Code of Conduct](Code%20of%20Conduct.md): How people can report violations of the rules and how those reports will be dealt with.

+For any questions please [contact](https://tampabayhackathon.com/contact/) the hackathon's organizerz.